KerstenDoering/PubMedPortable/documentation/documentation.rst

         - select count(*) from pubmed.tbl_medline_journal_info where lower(country) = \'united states\'; \-- 9304 publications

-    - I took the first publication for our query "pancreatic cancer" in the browser on NCBI and wanted to know wheter this author has other publications.
+    - I took the first publication for our query "pancreatic cancer" in the browser on NCBI and wanted to know whether this author has other publications.
 For our data set, this is not the case, because the query result is "1".

         - select count (*) from pubmed.tbl_author where last_name = \'Iswanto\'; \-- 1 line